 Drupal’s Release Cycle: Understanding What’s Next

-We’re officially two years past the release of Drupal 8.0.0, arguably the most important release of Drupal to date.
+We’re officially more than four years past the release of Drupal 8.0.0, arguably the most important release of Drupal to date.
 Drupal 8 is loaded with game-changing features and has more now than the day it was released.
 All this is thanks to what may be one of the least talked about, most impressive features: a completely overhauled release cycle.

 The Past: How releases worked through Drupal 7

 Until Drupal 8 was released on November 19, 2015, Drupal was known for a notoriously slow release cycle that focused on security updates and bug fixes in supported releases.
 These releases are numbered as incrementing versions of the major release - for example, 7.1, 7.2, 7.3, all the way up through the current major release: 7.69.
 Active development and improvement were typically focused much more on the next major release of Drupal.
 This allowed core developers to direct a lot of development time towards large changes in upcoming releases of Drupal, which could leave current versions of Drupal core feeling relatively stagnant.
 The D7 release cycle relied on the contrib ecosystem to fill gaps in functionality that may have been better suited to Drupal core.